tpvets_logo.jpg (2726 bytes) TOA PAYOH VETS

 At the time of this report, it was 4 p.m on day 6 after surgery , the Silkie Terrier was taken out from his crate.
 "He prefers the grass patch to pee," James said.
 The 8-year-old male dog with urethral and bladder stone removal surgery on June 7, 2007 lifted up his left hind leg and easily peed light yellow urine.
 Before surgery, he put up his hind leg for over an eternity of several seconds with little or no dark brown urine coming out.

 Economics --- The total cost of consultation, anaesthesia and 2 surgeries (urethral and bladder) was S$600.
 X-rays were taken by another veterinary surgery.
 Blood tests ought to be done but that would add up to the cost.
-Prescription diet was to be recommended but home-cooked food was more economical.
-Dog should be able to go home soon.
+Prescription diet and follow up urine analysis 3 monthly were recommended.

-Summary: Surgery took at least one hour.
+Summary: Surgery takes more than one hour.
 Post-operation nursing is very important as the dog tries to pull off the catheter and will not eat or drink much.
 Sticky elastoplast taping of the catheter to his prepuce was the only way to make sure that the catheter stayed for 2 days.
 Needs to change after 2 days as the bandaged area is wet with urine flow.
 When self-adhesive bandage was used, the dog managed to get the catheter out.
 Anti-inflammatory injection given to bring down intense itch at operation site for this dog.

 Electrolytes and antibiotics given orally for first 2 days at least.
 Make sure that the Elizabeth collar is much bigger.
 Also check every 2 hourly.
 Home-cooked food needed.
 Make sure that he does not take dry dog food.
 He was as strong dog, looking much younger than his peers.